GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/en/modules/configuration-cache.md

 ---

+The cache is stored under the plugin's `cache/` folder.

 It is advised to have this module enabled, because it lessens the amount of work required by the server to resolve a query, speeding up its execution.

 This module must be disabled for development.